zishansami102/CNN-from-Scratch/README.md

 * [Mathematical Concepts](http://www.jefkine.com/general/2016/09/05/backpropagation-in-convolutional-neural-networks/) - Still need to be implemented, but helpful to gain insight

-## Other Proud Works
+## Other Proud Works: An AI Powered Website Builder
-An AI Powered Website Builder: Make websites using AI  - [Makeweb.ai](https://makeweb.ai)
+Build websites with AI, publish in seconds  - [Makeweb.ai](https://makeweb.ai)